wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

                 "$ref":"http://.../scim/Users/2819c223-7f76-453a-919d-413861904646",
                 "value":"2819c223-7f76-453a-919d-413861904646"}]}]}

-The Microsoft Common Language Infrastructure libraries for implementing SCIM services would translate the request into a call to the Update method of the service’s provider.
+The Microsoft Common Language Infrastructure libraries for implementing SCIM services would translate the request into a call to the Update method of the service's provider.
 Here is the signature of that method:

     // System.Threading.Tasks.Tasks and
     // System.Collections.Generic.IReadOnlyCollection<T>